jb-ut/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on data to uncover trends
+Performing analysis on data to uncover trends in crowdfunding by country and subcategory.